 RTSSV delivers a range of educational services that reach more than a thousand people each year.

-Drive to Learn program is specifically aimed at diverting young people from further entry into the justice system, working with the Children’s Court Youth Diversion Service and Victoria Police.
+This program is specifically aimed at diverting young people from further entry into the justice system, working with the Children’s Court Youth Diversion Service and Victoria Police.
 It is currently offered across the state as required.
 We are also developing a Koori specific program in conjunction with Goolum Goolum Aboriginal Co-Op based in Horsham.
-Please email us a completed booking form in WORD or PDF to secure your booking
+Please email us a completed booking form in WORD or PDF to secure your booking.

 Education and wellbeing sessions for the workplace as part of a proactive Occupational Health and Safety Strategy.

 Workplace Wellbeing Sessions have been developed for workplaces and their employees to understand the effects of exposure to stressful, distressing and traumatic situations and images.
 We aim to develop awareness and discuss strategies that will minimise the impact that work has on employee psychological wellbeing.
 The information presented focuses on being proactive and responsive in your role and still looking after your wellbeing.